 We are primarily reaching people through the following mediums:

-This is why we embed YouTube videos into all our posts.
-It gives people another way to connect with us and has helped us grow our YouTube channel.
+We’ve also dabbled in podcasting.
+We try to link our YouTube videos whenever relevant because it gives people another way to connect with us and has helped us grow our YouTube channel.

 If you’re not into video, audio is another great way to get in someone’s earbuds and connect with them more intimately.
 Consider doing a podcast and embedding the episodes into your posts.